nghenglim/partial-responsify/README.md

     },
     type: "object",
 };

-const fieldsToParse = pr.parseFields(fields, responseFormat);
+// you can use this fieldsToParse to track the fields usage const fieldsToParse = pr.parseFields(fields, responseFormat);
+console.log(fieldsToParse);

 // and then you perform some logic and got the result const result = {